SDC-Fall-2024/team24/grammar-spec.md

 parameters -> IDENTIFIER ( "," IDENTIFIER )* ;
 arguments -> expression ( "," expression )* ;

-NUMBER -> DIGIT+ ;
+type -> IDENTIFIER ; // Will need to implement making more types based on what users define NUMBER -> DIGIT+ ;
 STRING -> "\"" <any character excluding "\""> "\"" ;
 IDENTIFIER -> ALPHA ( ALPHA | DIGIT )* ;